robfatland/othermathclub/Chapter One All Roads Lead To Warsaw.md

 "Of course!" responded Kyd.
 "Now you're getting the hang of it!"

-Egon makes a nonplussed face that slowly becomes a dogged face; and he continues: 'Is $n$ anything I like as well?'
+Egon makes a nonplussed face that slowly becomes a dogged face; and he continues: 'Is $n$ also not important and also anything I like as well?'

+'Oh no no no no' she replies. $n$ is important.
+Today, in this conversation,
-'Oh no' she replies. $n$ is a positive integer... or it can be zero.
-So $n$ can be zero or one or two or three or four... and so on like that.'
+$n$ is a positive integer... or zero.
+So $n$ is zero or 1 or 2 or 3 or 4... and so on like that.'

-'So $\alpha$ is anything, $\beta$ is anything, this is not about them, and $n$ is 0, 1, 2, 3, and so on.'
+'So $\alpha$ is anything, $\beta$ is anything, they don't matter, this is not about them, and $n$ is 0, 1, 2, 3, and so on.'

 'You got it.'